iAM-AMR/iAM.AMR.DOC/source/models/hub.rst

 By default, the function replaces missing count and total values with ‘1’ and ‘15’ respectively.
 Alternatively, it can return ‘Null’, or a Beta() distribution specified with alternative default count and total values.

-..important:: The defaults specified here are not the direct parameters used in the Beta() distribution.
+.. important:: The defaults specified here are not the direct parameters used in the Beta() distribution.
 See the Math and Stats section for more details.

 Interleave